UsrRed/YLN/README.md

 * A graphical interface for viewing logs is available via Grafana (functional).
 * Password expiration date in the database (functional).
 * Master/Slave Database Replication (functional)
-* The management of containers is done through Portainer. (functional).
+* The management of containers is done through Portainer (functional).
+* Monitoring a container with Netdata (functional)
+* HashiCorp Vault container for storing sensitive data (non-functional)

 ### What script to execute to create tables in the database